howrigan/array_CNV_analysis/README.md

 Author: Daniel P. Howrigan
 Start Date: January 2016

 Welcome!
 This repository is a collection of R scripts used to analyze array-based CNV.
-The primary themes are getting CNV descriptive statistics, outlier detection, CNV burden, and individual locus association.
+The primary aim is to get you familiar with looking at CNV descriptive statistics for potential issues, and running CNV burden and individual locus association.
 I've added a small example dataset that mimics a number of proprties and issues related to large-scale CNV analysis.
-If all works well, the scripts provided should be able to run on the example dataset, and should give the user enough background to pursue further, more refined analyses, on their own data.
+If all works well, the scripts provided should be able to run on the example dataset, and should give you some background to pursue more detailed and refined analyses on your own CNV data.

 Example Dataset
 ============

-The example dataset compromises 2000 individuals from 4 separate datasets.
-I have anonymized the IDs to prevent any re-identification with the selected samples.
-The data is a formatted version of CNV calls that allow for CNV analysis in PLINK, and the phenotypes (.phe) have a selected set of principle components that were calculated from GWAS.
-For data management purposes outside of this example, it is critically important that the sample identifiers for array CNV data and their resepective principal component scores from array GWAS data have been properly matched.
+The example dataset contains 2000 individuals from 4 separate datasets.
+I have anonymized the IDs to prevent any re-identification with the randomly selected samples.
+The data is a formatted version of CNV calls that allow for CNV analysis in PLINK, and the phenotypes (.phe) have a selected set of principle components that were calculated from GWAS. **For data management purposes outside of this example, it is critically important that the sample identifiers for array CNV data and their resepective principal component scores from array GWAS data have been properly matched**

 For the principal components, I've included 5 PCs that showed association to small CNV (< 100 kb) burden in previous analysis, however the relevant PCs used will likely vary from dataset to dataset.
 Of note, there may be other relevant covariates for each study, and this example is not necessarily a guide of which covariates are, or are not, important in any given analysis framework.

-As these files closely follow the format of PLINK CNV files, it is best to look at the PLINK documentation for full details: pngu.mgh.harvard.edu/~purcell/plink/cnv.shtml
+As these files closely follow the format of PLINK CNV files, and it is best to look at the PLINK documentation for full details: pngu.mgh.harvard.edu/~purcell/plink/cnv.shtml

 **CNV_data.cnv** - CNV calls